-Pre-tax benefits are employer-provided fringe benefits that are tax-free.
-These benefits are known as "pre-tax" because they are subtracted from your paycheck before your taxes are calculated.
+As noted above, these are employer-provided fringe benefits for which the cost is subtracted from your paycheck before your taxes are calculated.

 - Long-term care insurance